1. Don’t assume that the words "police" or "firefighter" in an organization's name means your local police force or fire department is involved.

 6. Don’t assume that your contribution will be tax deductible as a charitable gift.
 Police and firefighter organizations may be of many types, not all with the same deductibility status.

-7. See if the Better Business Bureau in your area has a report about the organization.
+7. Check with the BBB in your area has a report about the organization.